qaznotquaz/qazs-zeitgeist-library/docs/pages/_snippets/birdie/boneshatter.md

 i woke up maybe an hour or so later. after enduring the pain of re-assembly, i barely waited for the nurse to leave before shoving the entire second batch into my mouth. now, here's the important thing about this - *it went badly*. this is the trial where everybody realized something had gone wrong all at once. i began to channel just the same as i did for the last batch, but... well. this wasn't an extract. unbounded positive energy flowed directly through me with no guidance, and i won't deny - it was elating! my bones felt fine, though, and i began to develop dry cracks in my skin and an absolutely *killer* headache, among other expected symptoms of raw channeling.

 someone shouted 'shit, help!', i think, and the nurse came straight back in.

+<span class='note'>-2 points, failure to properly inspect implements before channeling.</span>

 ---

 - *note*

 while i was recovering after the first trial, by the way, my friends all began to eat some of their reward cookies a little early. they quite enjoyed the taste! they continued eating them and each happened to finish their cookies about the same time as my second trial. for what it's worth, it was certainly an experience to remember!

+<span class='note'>-??? points.
+As much as I appreciate your rigorous approach to research, I am required by University policy to remove points for injuring unintended subjects, based on the severity of their injuries.</span>

 # accidental trials

 - *trial alpha*

 jakes was the next to pop. really, much the same as i did in my control trial! must've gotten an infusion. he recalls similarly little of it, but he also has the highest pain tolerance of all of us so i really think he got the long end of the stick here, what with the 'joy' part of the juice. er, cookie. extract- you know what i mean. i think i secreted an entire femur's worth of his bone fragments into my bag amongst the chaos.

+<span class='note'>-2 points, Critical Physical Injuries to Bystander
+<s>-1 point, Unsanctioned requisition of bone matter from living subject.</s> Subject apparently provided consent for this requisition in advance.</span>

 ---